NareshS-100/Basic_Banking_System/README.md

 # Basic_Banking_System
 Created using HTML, CSS , JavaScript and Bootstrap .
-USER-FLOW : Home Page > Login > View all Customers > Select &amp; view one customer >  Select the recipient(customer) > Transfer Money > view transaction history > Logout
+USER-FLOW : Home Page > View all ustomers > Select and View one customer > Transfer Money > Select customer to transfer to > View all customers